Iran fails to address nuclear bomb concerns: IAEA

 They now face a new deadline of Nov.
 24, with talks between the seven states due to resume in New York later this month.

-Marie Harf, a spokeswoman for the U.S. State Department, told a regular news briefing she could not comment on the substance of the report as it had yet to be officially released.

-However, she said Washington looked at the Iran issue in “a comprehensive way”, while adding: “In general ... we’ve continued to call on Iran to cooperate fully without delay in working with the IAEA. ...
-It’s something we’re very concerned about.”

-Western diplomats say the sides in the nuclear talks remain far apart on what a final deal should look like - especially over how many enrichment centrifuges Iran can operate.
-They say successful outcome in the negotiations is far from guaranteed.
+Western diplomats say the sides remain far apart on what a final deal should look like - especially on the issue of how many enrichment centrifuges Iran can operate - and that a successful outcome in the negotiations is far from guaranteed.

 While the big powers’ diplomacy is focused on limiting Iran’s future production of enriched uranium, the IAEA has for years been investigating alleged research in the past that could be used to turn such fissile material into atomic bombs.